-This module teaches the students an overview of the medical billing profession including certification.
+This course also teaches the students overview of the medical billing profession.
 Students will have a comprehensive study of the health care insurance systems and managed care, billing exercises using medical billing software, in-patient and facility services billing and reimbursement methodologies.